 where λ is of the decay constant of the radioactive product.

-The formula can be simplified in the limit of irradiation times much less that the half-life of the activation products.
+The formula can be simplified in the limit of irradiation times much less than the half-life of the activation products.
 In this case, the reaction rate is much larger than the decay from radiation, so the rate of production of the radioisotope is driven only by the reaction rate.
 The neutron pulse length at the NIF is on the order of shakes, so this approximation can be made for the foil activation.
 The time integrated flux, or neutron fluence (Φ), can be used to determine the total reactions, (Rtotal), over an irradiation period, given by

 Rtotal =